-Construct by means of generative models the network topology as a graph that statistically verifies certain properties (known a priori to best characterize the topology).
+It constructs by means of generative models the network topology as a graph that statistically verifies certain properties (known a priori to best characterize the topology).

-Main challenge: model the evolution and the dynamics of the topology in order to derive properties usable for routing purposes.
+Main challenge: to model the short-term dynamics and the evolution of the topology in order to derive properties usable by routing function.